-Anti-democratic actors
+Anti-democratic actors 2

 The regime's strategy has been to co-opt the most powerful societal elites (religious leaders, tribal and ethnic figures, business leaders) into the system.
 The government has tried to enhance national unity by appointing cabinet members from different regions and ethnic groups.
 Moreover, many tribal sheikhs, remunerated as employees of the Ministry of Interior, act as intermediaries in minor disputes between individuals and the public administration.
 This policy had long served to pre-empt religious, class and regional cleavages in the political sphere.
 However popular protests since 2011 illustrate that these government techniques have reached their limit.
 Allegations that protesters were acting under foreign influence, intended to impugn their patriotic motives, were widely disregarded.
 The divide-and-rule strategy of manipulating local identity and tribal issues to channel claims and demands to prevent the spread of protests met with failure.
-Recent economic difficulties meant growing frustrations and demands were expressed through local - and occasionally religious - identities, but this heterogeneity has not opened ethnic or religious tensions.
+Recent economic difficulties mean growing frustrations and demands have been expressed through local - and occasionally religious - identities which present potential for serious tensions in the future.

-The government does not encourage civil society organizations and associations but does grant licenses to those it deems apolitical (i.e. organizations that provide services to women, children, the disabled and the elderly), and in some cases the government even supports them financially.
-Propositions and demands by independent civil society organizations are ignored, and actors have been blatantly harassed since 2011 - as illustrated by jail sentences targeting human rights activists, journalists and intellectuals in 2012, arrests and jail sentences targeting community-based activists and elected members of North Batina Municipality Council and Consultative Council protesting against pollution created by Sohar industries in 2013 and 2014, and repeated arrests and detentions without charges of intellectuals and journalists in the summer and autumn 2014.
-Yet, continuing protests of citizens against the pollution caused by a fish-processing factory in the Wilayat of Jaalan Bani Bu Ali led to its temporary closure in January 2015.
+The government does not encourage civil society organizations and associations but does grant licenses to those it deems apolitical (i.e., organizations that provide services to women, children, the disabled and the elderly), and in some cases the government even supports them financially.
+Propositions and demands by independent civil society organizations are ignored, and actors have been blatantly harassed since 2011 - as illustrated by arrests and jail sentences targeting community-based activists and elected members of North Batina Municipality Council and Consultative Council protesting against pollution created by Sohar industries in 2013 and 2014, and arrests and jail sentences targeting human rights activists, journalists and intellectuals in 2015 and 2016.

 In an effort to assert the stability of his rule, Sultan Qaboos proclaimed a general amnesty toward his father's former political opponents and offered them seats in the government and top positions in the central administration.
-Since the 1970s and the end of the Dhofar war, there has been no large-scale injustice in Oman which would require major reconciliation efforts.
-However, the regime has made no effort to investigate the killing of two protesters in 2011 by security forces in Sohar, nor alleged physical and psychological mistreatment, tantamount to torture.
+Since the 1970s and the end of the Dhofar war, there have been no large-scale atrocities or acts of mass violence in Oman which would require major reconciliation efforts.
+However, the regime has made no effort to investigate the killing of protesters in 2011 in Sohar by security forces, nor recurring allegations of excessive use of force, including physical and psychological mistreatment, tantamount to torture on activists, journalists and bloggers since 2011 - contrary to recommendations made in April 2015 by Maina